lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 Response:

-Situation #1: AECL. "procrastination".  monitor the progress.  hold them accountable in the meeting.  [a good example of decision-making in difficult situation.  ]
+Situation #1: AECL.
+The person was the union president of technologist union.

 ---